jiun-choong/records-research/graph-convolutional-transformer/README.md

   * By default, this will generate 5 randomly sampled sets of train/validation/test data.
 * Train model using `train.py`
   * `python train.py <path to TFRecords> <output path>`.
+  * Note!!
+You need to reference one of the folds in TFRecords, you cannot use that directory instantly because it expects tf checkpoints

 ### Implementation detail
 We implement the following files to run the model: